Russia's war on Ukraine latest news: Grain ships leave Ukrainian ports | Headlines

 - Russian Federation

-Ships brought grain from Ukrainian ports on Monday, suggesting Moscow had stopped short of reimposing a blockade that might have caused world hunger, despite suspending its participation in a U.N. programme to safely export grain from the war zone.
+Ships carrying grain sailed from Ukrainian ports despite Moscow's suspension of its participation in a U.N. programme to ensure the safety of such cargoes amid an unrelenting war.
 GRAIN DEAL

-QUOTES "Another batch of Russian missiles hits Ukraine's critical infrastructure.
+"Another batch of Russian missiles hits Ukraine's critical infrastructure.
 Instead of fighting on the battlefield, Russia fights civilians," said Ukraine's Foreign Minister Dmytro Kuleba on Twitter.
-(Compiled by Gareth Jones)
+(Compiled by Gareth Jones and Alex Richardson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)